MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 **Add commands**

 > [!NOTE]
-> Message extensions built from an API only support single parameter.
+> Message extensions built from an API only support a single parameter.

 You can add commands and parameters to your message extension, to add commands: